 There is a very long standing connection between psychedelics and social change.
 One theory suggests that although shamanic societies used hallucinogenic plants in religious settings, as societies became more sedentary, hierarchical and stratified psychedelics tended to be viewed as detrimental to public welfare, and controls were placed on ‘direct and revelatory access to the sacred.’
 Modern research into psychedelics spiked in the 1950’s, where the creativity and performance enhancing potential of these substances was explored in depth.
 During this period various government entities also tested the potential of psychedelics as a ‘truth serum’ to enhance interrogation, however this research was eventually abandoned.
 The widespread social upheaval that characterized the 1960’s led to changes in the political, legal and regulatory landscape that saw psychedelics pushed to the fringes.
 For the better part of six decades, academic research into the benefits of psychedelics all but stopped, although widespread use in the counterculture continued.

-Psychedelics are currently undergoing a renaissance, with increasing resources dedicated to clinical trials, dedicated organisations promoting harm reduction and even political parties advocating for legalisation.
+Psychedelics are currently undergoing a renaissance, with increasing resources dedicated to clinical trials, dedicated organizations promoting harm reduction and even political parties advocating for legalization.
 As psychedelics move gradually but surely back into the mainstream there is tremendous potential for both the scientific validation of traditional wisdom, and for the application of traditional wisdom to alleviate modern day maladies.

 GROB, C. (1998).
 Psychiatric research with hallucinogens: What have we learned?
 The Heffter Review, 1, 8–20